- Disaster Preparedness

 If you want to know if your property is in the Special Flood Hazard Area (SFHA), check the search by address map.
 You will find information on the city's Flood Insurance Rate Map (FIRM), flood insurance, special rules for building in the floodplain, and ideas for protecting your property from flood damage.
-You can contact the Building Division with your questions pertaining to building in the SFHA at 813-749-1142.
+If a letter of map amendment determination was made those documents are also available for download from FEMA's National Flood Hazard Layer viewer online or you may obtain these from our office.
+Submit an online property flood information request.
+Or you can contact the Building Division with your questions pertaining to building in the SFHA at 813-749-1142.

 For copies of FEMA elevation certificates for building constructed in the floodplain since 1995 and for information on Flood Zones and Letters of Map Adjustment, please contact the Planning and Redevelopment Department at 813-749-1147 or the website.
-Please Note: The city does not have Flood Elevation Certificates and Letters of Map Adjustment for every property.
+Please Note: The city does not have Flood Elevation Certificates for every property.